Nirvana the Band the Show

-Nirvana the Band the Show (also called Nirvana the Band) is a Canadian mockumentary sitcom web series created by Matt Johnson and Jay McCarrol, who co-star as fictionalised versions of themselves.
-It was produced and released independently online between 2007–2009, with a single bonus episode releasing in 2010.
-In addition to the main episodes, various "Extras" and "Adventures" mini-episodes were produced as well.
+Nirvana the Band the Show (also called Nirvana the Band) is a Canadian docufiction sitcom web series created by Matt Johnson and Jay McCarrol.
+Johnson and McCarrol star as fictionalized versions of themselves, who form a musical duo titled Nirvana the Band – unrelated to the grunge band Nirvana – with the hope of performing at the Rivoli, a club in Toronto.

+Nirvana the Band the Show was produced and released independently online between 2007–2009, with a single bonus episode releasing in 2010.
+In addition to the main episodes, various "Extras" and "Adventures" mini-episodes were produced.

-The show was adapted by Johnson and McCarrol into the 2017–2018 spiritual sequel television series Nirvanna the Band the Show.
-A feature film based on both the web series and the television series, Nirvanna the Band the Show the Movie, premiered at SXSW on March 9, 2025.
+The show was adapted into the 2017–2018 television series Nirvanna the Band the Show.
+A feature film, Nirvanna the Band the Show the Movie, premiered at SXSW on March 9, 2025.

 Synopsis

-The series stars creators and lifelong best friends Matt Johnson and Jay McCarrol as fictionalised versions of themselves in a band called "Nirvana the Band," consisting of Jay improvising on piano and Matt doing improvised spoken word performances.
-The duo engage in a series of complex publicity stunts around their home city of Toronto in the hopes of landing a gig at the Rivoli, despite the fact that they have never actually written or recorded a single song, nor taken any steps to contact the Rivoli's management about booking a show.
+The series stars Matt Johnson and Jay McCarrol as fictionalized versions of themselves in a band called Nirvana the Band consisting of Jay improvising on piano and Matt doing improvised spoken word performances.
+The duo engage in a series of complex publicity stunts around their home city of Toronto in the hopes of landing a gig at the Rivoli, despite the fact that they have never actually written or recorded a single song, nor succeeded in contacting the Rivoli's management about booking a show.